 As always, please check on local trail conditions before heading out.

 The Caldron Lake trail is perhaps the best day-hike in all of Banff National Park.
 This hike has so much going for it: fantastic views of Peyto Lake and the Wapta Icefield, the odd mountain goat, and an incredibly beautiful lake nestled high up in the alpine.
 If energy allows, continue on to the remote Delta Glacier (be properly prepared, of course).
 You’ll be blown away by the variety this trip has to offer.
-Click here for directions.
-Please note: The bridge across the canyon en route has washed out.
+UPDATE: The bridge across the canyon en route has washed out.
 See comment below for additional instructions (or simply ford the creek earlier on to avoid deeper water).

 Two separate short walks allow one to experience a different side of world-famous Peyto Lake and provide a new appreciation of this classic landmark.
 Either hike down the switchbacks from the popular lookout or wander down the lower trail that starts a few kilometres to the north on the Icefields Parkway.
 Both lead to two different, quiet sections of the Peyto lakeshore.